ObscurityIncarnate/pac-man-project/Readme.md

 victory message goes across the board either you win. or you lost after game is over show leader
 ## Special Thanks and Credits
-Special thanks go out to
-Steven Nguyen (Steve93021), from whom I sourced all the GIFs and Pac-Man character images.
-Check them out at [here](https://www.deviantart.com/steve93021).
 Character Sprites provided by Caylie C [available on](https://www.spriters-resource.com/arcade/pacman/asset/159361/) Map Sprites provided by Superjustinbros [avaialable on](https://www.spriters-resource.com/arcade/pacman/asset/52631/) This could not have been possible without their great resources.